Berkshire: Agricultural produce

 Abingdon Abbey once had dairy-based granges in the south-east of the county, Red Windsor cheese was developed with red marbling.
 Some Berkshire cheeses are Wigmore, Waterloo and Spenwood (named after Spencers Wood) in Riseley; and Barkham Blue, Barkham Chase and Loddon Blewe at Barkham.

 Media

+Local media

 Local news and television programmes are covered by BBC South and ITV Meridian for the Thames Valley from the Hannington TV transmitter.
 Those parts of Berkshire closest to London such as Maidenhead, Windsor and Slough, receive BBC London and ITV London from the Crystal Palace TV transmitter.

 The county’s local radio stations are BBC Radio Berkshire, Heart South and Greatest Hits Radio Berkshire & North Hampshire.

+Film and television production

+Berkshire has become a hub for film and television production, characterised by a transition from traditional location filming to the establishment of world-class studio infrastructure.
+Historically known for providing backdrops to franchises like Harry Potter and James Bond, the region's industry was transformed in the early 2020s by the development of Shinfield Studios, Arborfield Studios and Winnersh Film Studios.
+Located within the University of Reading's Cine Valley at Thames Valley Science Park, the 18-stage complex is one of the largest in the United Kingdom.
+This expansion, supported by the BFI Berkshire Skills for Screen Cluster, has attracted major Hollywood tenants including Disney, Netflix, and Sony Pictures, hosting high-profile productions.
+Historically, Bray Film Studios have been host to a number of productions, including many of the Hammer Horror films.